 The course will trace the history of speculative fiction.
 Material studied is likely to include:

 - One or two works from the nineteenth and early twentieth centuries, when science fiction and fantastic literature began to become an important genre especially for reflection on social issues;

-We shall consider theoretical issues surrounding fantastic narrative.
+We shall consider theoretical issues surrounding speculative narrative.

 ENGL2000 or 40 units of English.